sayantan-2/split/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.

+**Note:** This project is for educational and personal use only.
+Commercial use is not permitted.

 ## 🙏 Acknowledgments